ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Information Required in TEEP Claims

-  - Device Identifying Info: TEEP attestations must uniquely identify a device to the TAM and SP.
-This identifier allows the TAM to provide services unique to the device, such as managing installed TAs, and providing subscriptions to services, and locating device-specific keying material to communicate with or authenticate the device.
-Additionally, device manufacturer information must be provided to provide better universal uniqueness qualities without requiring globally unique identifiers for all devices.
+  - Device Identifying Info: TEEP attestations may need to uniquely identify a device to the TAM and SP.
+    Unique device identification allows the TAM to provide services to the device, such as managing installed TAs, and providing subscriptions to services, and locating device-specific keying material to communicate with or authenticate the device.
+In some use cases it may be sufficient to identify only the class of the device.
+The security and privacy requirements regarding device identification will vary with the type of TA provisioned to the TEE.

   - TEE Identifying info: The type of TEE that generated this attestation must be identified.
 Standard TEE types are identified by an IANA number, but also must include version identification information